Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 Pistons are subjected to high temperatures and movement when functioning regularly in an engine.
 Therefore, normal wear and tear can sometimes lead to faulty pistons or cracked cylinder walls — causing an oil leak in the combustion chamber and spark plug well.

-With that in mind, let’s look at two FAQs and their answers about oil on spark plugs.
+With that in mind, let’s examine three FAQs and their answers about oil on spark plugs.

-Here are two commonly asked questions about oil on spark plugs:
+Here are three commonly asked questions about oil on spark plugs:

 Firstly, before fixing an oily spark plug or buying a new plug, you need to troubleshoot and address the root cause.
 Otherwise, the motor oil will just keep returning, leaving you with a fouled spark plug and an increased risk of engine damage.